Permissionless-Software-Foundation/tor-list-api/dev-docs/README.md

 This section describes the protocols for the database interactions between the three main software components.

-Right now, these descriptions are just rough outlines.
-More specification information will be added as the code is further developed.
+These are just a brief, high-level overview.
+Review the [Specifications](./specification.md) for more details.

 ## Writing to the Global Database